 Come spring, a female in the cabin had babies!
 I got to watch them grow up and explore and continue to play together as teenagers and adults.
 Surely they’re ones I have running around my property now.
 Look how cute one of them is here:

-But it’s this one I like the most!
+But here’s the one I like the most!

-Soon after that, I watched the treacherous event unfold as their momma (not the brightest star in the galaxy) tried to teach them to pull themselves up and over a badly-done, obstructing eavestrough, to get on the roof to go to the back yard.
-Had she just chosen the neighbour’s tree, the access would have been SO much easier, but one poor squirrel baby, in a failed attempt to get over the hurdle, fell to the ground and was injured.
-I hope only temporarily; I could see it was favouring one side of its body, and it was very afraid of trying again.
-I will be repairing that mistaken maintenance work when I do my own roof next year, and restore the access gap between the eavestroughs that was there before.
+Soon after that, I watched a treacherous event unfold as their momma (not the brightest star in the galaxy) tried to teach them to pull themselves up and over a badly-done, obstructing eavestrough, to get on the roof to go to the backyard.
+Had she just chosen the neighbour’s tree, the access would have been SO much easier, but one poor baby, in a failed attempt to get over the hurdle, fell to the ground and was injured.
+It was favouring one side of its body, and I could see it was afraid of trying again.
+When I do my own roof next year, I’ll restore the access gap between the eavestroughs (as pictured) that was there before the neighbour’s eavestrough was needlessly extended.

 End-of-life care